ndcampbell/conformitygopher/README.md

-# Conformity Gopher
+# ConformityGopher

 A tool for generating reports on AWS conformity.

-Conformity Gopher will look for specific tags or naming conventions in AWS resources and generate a report of resources that are not compliant.
+ConformityGopher will look for specific tags or naming conventions in AWS resources and generate a report of resources that are not compliant.

 Could be expanded to include other conformity rules for keeping AWS resources uniform.